kalebheitzman/fast/README.md

-# PHP 5.3 View Model Micro Framework
+# PHP 5.3 API Micro Framework

-Fast is a PHP 5.3+ View Model Micro Framework for building light-weight web applications.
-Use the Fast::get(), Fast::post(), etc methods to build your app and use your own templating, db, minimizing libraries of choice.
-We get you to the party and then it's your job to shine.
+Fast is a PHP 5.3+ API Micro Framework for building APIs.
+Use the Fast::get(), Fast::post(), etc methods to build your api.
+Use your own databse libraries of choice and etc. We get you to the party and then it's your job to shine.

 ## Installation